Skip to navigationSkip to content

 The black-legged tick is increasingly common in southern Quebec and spreading north.
 Luckily, there are simple precautions that help prevent tick bites while or after hiking.

-1. Stay on the trails: Ticks are found most often on branches, understory vegetation and in tall grass.
+1. Stay on marked trails: Ticks are found most often on branches, understory vegetation and in tall grass.

 Learn more